trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 #### Features and architecture

 The HTTP protocol is a request/response protocol based on the client/server based architecture where web browsers, robots and search engines, etc. act like HTTP clients, and the Web server acts as a server.
+This is HTTP's message-based model.
+Every HTTP interaction includes a request and a response.

+By its nature, HTTP is stateless.
+Stateless means that all requests are separate from each other.
+So each request from your browser must contain enough information on its own for the server to fulfill the request.

 Here is a brief explanation:

+- most often the HTTP communication use the TCP protocol

+- HTTP protocol is stateless (all requests are separate from each other)

+- each transaction of the message based model of HTTP is processed separately from the others

 - the HTTP client, i.e., a browser initiates an HTTP request and after a request is made, the client waits for the response

-- the HTTP server handles and processing requests from clients, after that it sends a response to the client
+- the HTTP server handles and processing requests from clients (and continues to listen and to accept other requests), after that it sends a response to the client

 - any type of data can be sent by HTTP as long as both the client and the server know how to handle the data content